CIL Collection & Spending

 Valid CIL Fund Bids Received

 In accordance with the CIL Expenditure Framework, the lists below contain the current valid bids for Bid Rounds 1 and 2.

-The approved bids for Bid Rounds in the same financial year are included in the same yearly CIL Business Case which will be updated on a half yearly basis.
+The approved bids for Bid Rounds in the same financial year, are included in the same yearly CIL Business Case.
+This is updated on a half yearly basis.
 This is all in accordance with the CIL Expenditure Framework.